Finding the Help You Need

 If you are unable to leave your home, or are experiencing financial difficulties click HERE for resources on where to get food help now.

-Low income, elderly and disabled Georgians will receive assistance with cooling their homes beginning on April 1, 2020.
+Low income, elderly and disabled Georgians will receive assistance with heating their homes beginning

 Click HERE for information on Georgia utility assistance.